Mac Musings

 Over the past five years, the internet has come to dominate the computer world.
 We send email, ftp files, and surf the Web.
 There are dozens of email clients, probably as many ftp, chat, and news clients, and a handful of web browsers.

-Microsoft didn't have a piece of any of it!
+And Microsoft didn’t have a piece of any of it!

 Microsoft Mail was completely proprietary, as were all the office email programs in the old days.
 Email between disparate computers was something for academics, computer science departments, government agencies, and the like.
-By the time Microsoft and other realized TCP/IP, SMTP, and POP were essential for worldwide email connectivity, there were a host of freeware solutions.
+By the time Microsoft and other realized that TCP/IP, SMTP, and POP were essential for worldwide email connectivity, there were a host of freeware solutions.

-And to make it even tougher for Netscape to survive, Microsoft made IE free to all users.
-Netscape managed to reach level 4 of its browser before it realized that it couldn't compete with Microsoft's freeware.
+And to make it even tougher for Netscape to survive, Microsoft made IE free to all Windows users.
+Netscape managed to reach level 4 of its browser before it realized that it couldn’t compete with Microsoft’s freeware.
 Thus Netscape Navigator and Communicator also became freeware.

 According to most surveys, that saved Netscape from oblivion.
-They seem to maintain a majority of the browser market, especially in the non-Windows world, but by a smaller margin each year.
-By now, I'm guessing IE has passed the 50% mark on Windows computers.
+They seem to maintain a majority of the browser market, especially in the non-Windows world, but by a smaller margin every year.
+By now, I’m guessing IE has passed the 50% mark on Windows computers.

 Having reached a stalemate, Microsoft decided to build Internet Explorer right into the Windows 98 operating system.
 That'll teach Netscape to think they can survive against Microsoft!